 Believe it or not, there was a time when pearls were just for evenings or special occasions.
 Today, there are no rules, no do’s and don’ts.
-Pearls are being mixed with different stones and crystals, different color metals and resins, making them wearable for any time of day, and any event.
-Pearls are not conservative and demure anymore.
+Pearls are being mixed with different stones and crystals, and different color metals and resins, making them wearable for any time of day and for any event.
+Pearls are not considered conservative and demure anymore.
 They can be elegant, edgy, fun or funky…limited only by jewelry designer’s imagination – and yours.

-Rare white or cream-colored natural pearls, the jewels of the sea, have always been collected by royalty and celebrities.
-“Pearls were treasured by kings in Europe, noble families in America, the Maharajahs of India and the Sheikhs of the Middle East,” said Rahul Kadakia, head of jewelry for Christie’s North America.
+Natural pearls are extremely rare.
+Known as “jewels of the sea,” they have long been collected by royalty and the very wealthy.
+“Pearls were treasured by kings in Europe, noble families in America, the Maharajahs of India and the Sheikhs of the Middle East,” says Rahul Kadakia, head of jewelry for Christie’s North America.
 “They’ve always had a royal following.”

-Today, in addition to white, pearls in light grey, light pink, dark grey, and black have all become popular at auction.
-Many new cultured and costume styles feature different color pearls in the same piece.
-You can create your own multi-color pearl jewelry by layering necklaces or bracelets in different shades.
+Many new cultured pearl styles as well as fashion jewelry designs feature different color pearls in the same piece.
+You can create your own multicolor pearl jewelry by layering necklaces and bracelets in different hues.

-In the evening pearls take on special luster.
-With diamonds and precious or semi-precious gems they are favored by stylists for their client’s red-carpet looks.
-You can achieve the same statement jewelry style with good costume reproductions, available in-store and online.
+In the evening cultured pearls take on special luster, especially when mixed with diamonds and gems (a favorite red carpet style).
+You can achieve the same statement looks with good costume reproductions, available in-store and online.
 The combination of pearls and gold is a classic with any LBD, but try mixing them with silver or black rhodium for an edgier effect.